-- Other Areas of Tourism (please specify)
+- Other Areas of Nursing and Health Informatics

 - Abstracts must be less than 250 words in English and sent via the online system.

 - Submissions should include a university or institution personal email address.